Featured in...

 » TAKE ACTION NOW: Find out how much equity you could release

-Who qualifies for a lifetime mortgage?
+Who qualifies for it?

 To qualify for a lifetime mortgage you need to be at least 55 years old.